shanect7/video-game-tittle-screen-design/README.md

 ![image](https://github.com/user-attachments/assets/66ab24ef-d59c-434d-92fd-08ee382f5a1b)

 We're almost done!
 With that completed, we will now be doing the same thing for the "bottom_buttons."
-Create another selector using the bottom_buttons class.
+Create another selector using the bottom_buttons ID.
 Also, like the center_buttons, you'll need to establish a flexbox model, a gap, and now a new property called ``margin-top.``

 The following should look like this:
 ```
-.bottom_buttons {
+#bottom_buttons {
   display: flex;
   gap: 10px;
   margin-top: 40px;